 Bonny StrasslerVP Buildings & Ground

 Bonny has been a member of THOI since 2015 and is an active participant in the life of the temple.
 She has served as president of the Board of Directors and president of the Women’s Group.
 She lives five blocks from the temple with her husband Frank, their three boys–Philip, Ben and James–and two dogs–Jax and Otto.
-Bonny is a special education teacher at Shelburne Middle School.
+Bonny is a teacher at Shelburne Middle School.

 Patty was raised in Jesup, Georgia, went to college at UNC-Greensboro and after marrying Larry, lived in Charleston, SC, and Chapel Hill, NC,.
 She moved to Afton in 1979 and raised three children.
 She became very involved at Temple House of Israel in 2010 after her youngest, Gordon, made aliyah.
 She’s been serving as treasurer since 2015.

 Ruth has been a member of Temple House of Israel since 1984.
 She has served as president, secretary, and amateur historian for the temple.
 Her two articles on the history of the temple and the Jewish merchants of early Staunton, published by the Augusta County Historical Society, are available on the website.